korinnafrg/korinnafragkia.github.io/_pages/about.md

 Previously, I graduated from UC Berkeley, where I majored in Electrical Engineering & Computer Science.
 I am thankful to a number of mentors I met during my undergrad, who have supported my career, including [Ellen Vitercik](https://vitercik.github.io/), [Nika Haghtalab](https://people.eecs.berkeley.edu/~nika/), and [Vasilis Syrgkanis](https://vsyrgkanis.com/).

-My research interests are broadly in the intersection of foundations of machine learning and algorithmic game theory.
-In particular, my research aims to understand agency and incentives between AI systems in order to achieve strong performance guarantees in strategic environments.
+My research interests lie broadly in the intersection of AI and theoretical computer science.
+Specifically, I draw on tools from learning theory, algorithmic game theory, economics, and optimization to understand how incentives affect learning, interaction, and decision-making in multi-agent, strategic environments.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.